tailcallhq/tailcallhq.github.io/docs/auth/introduction.md

 ## What is Authentication?

 Authentication is the process of verifying a user's identity before granting access to data.
 In most modern applications, some information, such as a list of products in an e-commerce application, is accessible to all users without requiring identification.
-However, personal data, like a user's order history, is only accessible to the user who owns that information.
+However, personal data, like a user's order history, is accessible to the user who owns that information.
 Verifying a user's identity to access such personal data is known as authentication.

 The primary reasons for implementing authentication in an application include: